 This Tuesday’s meeting is taking place against a backdrop of growing discontent about climate change and what XR believe to be the British government’s inaction on the issue.
 Conceived in May and officially founded in October 2018 by a small group of academics, XR have rapidly risen to prominence through their commitment to non-violent direct action, aimed at garnering public and thus political attention to the forthcoming climate crisis.
 The organisation has taken inspiration from historical grassroots movements like the Suffragettes.
 But therein lies one of the most common criticisms of Extinction Rebellion: their attitudes towards arrests has been lambasted as blasé, and support for those arrested is, according to some, non-existent.

 Now in smaller groups, discussing our plans for the upcoming action, arrest is a hot topic.
-Newer members seem the most nervous, while reflections from the more experienced indicate a change in culture even since the movement began last year: ‘not getting arrested used to be called “the fluffy option”’.
+Newer members seem the most nervous, while reflections from the more experienced indicate a change in culture even since the early days of the movement in 2018: ‘not getting arrested used to be called “the fluffy option”’.

-With this in mind, I was pleasantly surprised to arrive on Monday morning to find a road block across Bristol Bridge, hundreds of protesters camped out in nearby Castle Park, a 10-foot high pink boat and information, food and workshop tents that wouldn’t look out of place at a music festival.
+With this in mind, I was surprised upon my arrival on Monday morning to find a road block across Bristol Bridge, hundreds of protesters camped out in nearby Castle Park, a 10-foot high pink boat and information, food and workshop tents that wouldn’t look out of place at a music festival.

-Over the course of the week, I was continually and delightedly impressed at how the various skills and widespread enthusiasm of XR translated into such an organised demonstration.
-Hearty meals were dished out for a voluntary contribution; the information tent ran at full pelt 24 hours a day; DJ and bands played with the iconic pink boat, emblazoned with the XR logo, as their stage.
+Over the course of the week, I undeniably impressed at how the various skills and widespread enthusiasm of XR translated into such an organised demonstration.
+Hearty meals were dished out for a voluntary contribution; the information tent ran at full pelt 24 hours a day; DJs and bands performed with the iconic pink boat, emblazoned with the XR logo, as their stage.

-I was part of a group who named ourselves ‘Message in a Bottle’: the aim being to encourage individuals to make a ‘pledge’ (their own message in a bottle), a commitment to developing or changing a habit to reduce their carbon footprint.
-Some approached us willingly, already sporting an XR t-shirt or sticker, and pledged to go vegan or stop all flights.
-Others were cajoled to take part by a member of the group, perhaps on their way to Pret a Manger for lunch between meetings.
-This, for me, was one of the protest’s most positive elements: providing a friendly, approachable face to tackling climate change; giving individuals the freedom to consider what changes they are willing to make.
+I shadowed a group who named themselves ‘Message in a Bottle’: the aim being to encourage individuals to make a ‘pledge’ (their own message in a bottle), a commitment to developing or changing a habit to reduce their carbon footprint.
+Some approached the group willingly, already sporting an XR t-shirt or sticker, and pledged to go vegan or stop all flights.
+Others were cajoled into taking part, perhaps on their way to Pret a Manger for lunch between meetings.
+This, for me, was one of the protest’s most positive elements: providing a friendly, approachable face to tackling climate change; giving individuals the freedom to consider their lifestyle and its impact on the environment.
 In this sense, XR’s principle to avoid ‘blaming and shaming’ was not only felt by its members but projected outward, even to less willing participants.

 The week of protest in Bristol did not pass without its hiccups, of course, not least as a result of trying to maintain positive media representation.
-Inevitably, air time is given to frustrated members of the public, a favourite of BBC Points West being an angered motorist behind the wheel, lamenting the delay to their commute home.
+Inevitably, air time was given to frustrated members of the public, with BBC Points West often featuring angered motorists behind the wheel, lamenting the delay to their commute home.
 And while this is an inevitable part of the territory with civil disobedience of this kind, the media coverage does raise questions over where exactly the line is between ‘non-violent direct action’ and ‘unnecessarily pissing off and thus alienating the public’.

-I have yet to draw firm conclusions on these questions, which seem to sit at the core of many others’ concerns about Extinction Rebellion also.
-My take is that the organisation’s rapid growth and currently slightly unestablished structure mean that it has not yet had time to grapple with some of these issues: the tension between disruption and reputation; the most effective form of protest; how to make the movement as inclusive as possible.
-But importantly, XR are founded in a set of core principles, and the June protest made clear the undeniable power of enthusiasm and a commitment to affecting change.
-XR’s answer to the best way of enacting such change will, I hope, continue to evolve.
+These questions seem to sit at the core of many sceptics’ and even members’ concerns about Extinction Rebellion.
+It’s possible that the organisation’s rapid growth and currently slightly unestablished structure mean that it has not yet had time to grapple with some of these issues: the tension between disruption and reputation; the most effective form of protest; how to make the movement as inclusive as possible.
+But the June protest certainly made clear the undeniable power of enthusiasm and a commitment to affecting change.
+Meanwhile, XR’s answer to the best way of enacting such change will surely continue to evolve.